geraudmathe/Locomotive-fundamentals/README.md

 ![models advanced props](Locomotive-fundamentals/raw/master/images/models_basics_advanced.png)

-For the purpose of the example, the following dummy model is used in what's follow :
+For the purpose of the example, the following model will be used in what's follow :

 ![models advanced model](Locomotive-fundamentals/raw/master/images/models_basics_advanced_model.png)